-Our Museum’s origin stretches back to the 1940s when a collection of historic exhibits were displayed in the town’s library in Marlborough Rd.
-In 1980, the collection was moved to 8 Horsefair, overlooking Banbury Cross.
+Our Museum’s origins stretch back to the 1940s when a collection of historic exhibits were displayed in the town’s library in Marlborough Rd.
+In 1980, the collection moved to 8 Horsefair, overlooking Banbury Cross.
 This historic building, originally built for Banbury’s Poor Law Guardians, provided a home for the Museum until 1999.

 A town centre redevelopment at Castle Quay provided the opportunity to build a new museum, purposed designed, with more space for displays and activities, in a great canal-side location.
 Funded by the Heritage Lottery Fund and the community, the new Museum, designed by ECD Architects of London, opened in September 2002.

-From the 1940s until 2013, the museums in Banbury have been provided by the Local Authority.
-An exciting new chapter opened in November 2013, when a new charity, The Banbury Museum Trust, took full responsibility for the Museum.
+From the 1940s until 2013, the museum in Banbury has been provided by the Local Authority.
+An exciting new chapter began in November 2013, when a new charity, The Banbury Museum Trust, took full responsibility for the Museum.
 A new period of development has begun.